 Those not eligible for funding under this scheme include:

 Leader of South Hams District Council, Cllr Judy Pearce, said: "It's really important that we continue to support as many businesses as we possibly can with this new, but small pocket of Government funding.
 We have been allocated £2.3 million but this won't go far with the need for support by our many local businesses.

-"In addition to the business sectors recommended by the Government, we've also included more South Hams' focused businesses such as those involved in tourism, the food and drink hospitality supply chain and also those who have marine businesses who fit the criteria stated.
+"In addition to the business sectors recommended by the Government, we've also included more South Hams' focused businesses.
+This includes those involved in tourism, the food and drink hospitality supply chain.
+We have also included marine businesses who fit the criteria stated.

 "Please ensure that all information entered online is completed very carefully to ensure that businesses entitled to funding are not delayed due to errors made during the application process."

 The councils are expecting there to be a large demand for funding therefore to ensure the money is shared fairly, they will be accepting applications in three separate sections.
 Businesses not successful within each section, will be rolled forward for another chance until all of the funds have been allocated.

 Applications are open on the councils' website from Monday 1 June, with the first grants being paid on 15 June.
 The second and third segments will then follow at two weekly intervals.

 The councils will be checking all claims against previously approved grants, data held on file and with HM Revenue and Customs records.
 Any business caught falsifying their records to gain grant money will face prosecution and any funding issued will be reclaimed.

 Leader of West Devon Borough Council, Cllr Neil Jory, said: "We really welcome this Government initiative and shall be ensuring our £870,500 of money gets out quickly to those most in need, who so far have not received any support.

 "It is unfortunate that the funding available is so limited.
 We anticipate more applications from deserving businesses than the funding will be able to pay out to.
 This will inevitably lead to disappointment.